Barsha2509/Web-scraping_projects/README.md

 # Web-scrapping-data-visualiztion
-In this project, data about the GDP of different countries will be obtained from the worldometer webpage by using BeautifulSoup library of python for web scrapping.
-Then the collected data will be used to create a dashboard by using Tableau.
+In this project, data about the GDP of different countries in the world will be obtained from the worldometer webpage by using BeautifulSoup library and read_html function of the pandas library in python for web scrapping.
+Then the collected data will be cleaned and analyzed (by obtaining summary statistics and visualizing it) to create a dashboard by using Tableau.